shakeel-mohammed/client-server/README.md

 2. query the list of servers capable of handling the job (the largest servers are bound to come up) - done
 3. we find the serverType that has the highest cores (largest server type) - done
 4. we store that serverType in the SimulatedSystem - done
-5. we schedule the job to the first server of that type
+5. we schedule the job to the first server of that type - done
-6. we store the ID of that server
+6. we store the ID of that server - done
-7. x job comes in
+7. x job comes in - done
-8. query the list of servers capable of handling the job (the largest servers are bound to come up)
+8. query the list of servers capable of handling the job (the largest servers are bound to come up) - done
-9. use a findServersByServerType function to first list down based on stored serverType
+9. use a findServersByServerType function to first list down based on stored serverType - done
-10. use a getNextServer function to get the next server in the list based the ID of the stored server (if storedServer ID is -1, we just get the first server)
+10. use a getNextServer function to get the next server in the list based the ID of the stored server (if storedServer ID is -1, we just get the first server) - done
-11. update the storedServer to the result of the getNextServer function
+11. update the storedServer to the result of the getNextServer function - done
-12. schedule the job to that server
+12. schedule the job to that server - done
-13. repeat process
+13. repeat process - done

 1. find the first server that we have of that type
 2. schedule the job to that server